 Retirement Plan - The Company has a 401(k)-retirement plan covering all employees not participating in the pension plans.
 Eligible employees, as defined by the 401(k) plan, may elect to contribute up to 15% of their total compensation; not to exceed the amount allowed by the Internal Revenue Service code guidelines.
 The Company makes matching contributions to the 401(k) plan each year equal to 50% of the employee contributions, not to exceed 4% of the total compensation, and can also make discretionary matching contributions.
-Employee contributions are fully vested at all times, and the Company's matching contributions were approximately \$468,000, \$506,000 and \$471,000 for the years ended December 31, 1996, December 31, 1997 and January 1, 1999, respectively.
+Employee contributions are fully vested at all times, and the Company's matching contributions vest over five years.
+The Company's matching contributions were approximately \$468,000, \$506,000 and \$471,000 for the years ended December 31, 1996, December 31, 1997 and January 1, 1999, respectively.